Streptavidin: Variants with a controlled number of binding sites

-A streptavidin with exactly two biotin binding sites per tetramer can be produced by mixing subunits with and without a functional biotin binding site and purification by ion-exchange chromatography.
+A streptavidin with exactly two biotin binding sites per tetramer can be produced by refolding together from denaturant of subunits with and without a functional biotin binding site and then purification of the folded tetramers by ion-exchange chromatography.
 The functional binding sites here have the same biotin binding stability as wild-type streptavidin.
 Divalent streptavidin with the two biotin binding sites together (cis-divalent) or apart (trans-divalent) can be separately purified.